cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_federated_query/README.md

 # Description #

 The `build_kg_index.py` module build inverted index of concepts to the files providing a base directory.
 It automatically considers files and files under sub-folders.
 It saves the inverted index in a file called `inverted_index.json`.
-On the other hand, `load_kg_index.py` loads an index from a saved file and produces bar-chart to see the concept to files association graph.
+On the other hand, `load_kg_index.py` loads an index from a saved file and produces bar-chart to see the concept to files association bar-chart.

 # Installation